5 Business Tips for Forensic Physicians

 By Beryl Vaughan

-- Get the business: An intentional marketing strategy.
+- Get the business: Overview of ethical marketing.

-- Do the work efficiently and effectively for a great professional reputation.
+- Working efficiently and effectively for a great professional reputation.

-- Bill your client so you’re paid quickly and fully.
+- Billing your client so you’re paid quickly and fully.

 - Collect your fees without souring business relationships.